 Prop.
 II.
-If I expect a, b, or c, either of which, with equal facility, may happen, then the Value of my Expectation is (a+b+c)/3, or the third of the Sum of a, b, and c.

-His argument here is similar.
-Three players, A, B, and C, each stake in a game they have an equal chance of winning.
+If I expect a, b, or c, either of which, with equal facility, may happen, then the Value of my Expectation is (a+b+c)/3, or the third of the Sum of a, b, and c.4 in a game they have an equal chance of winning.
 The value of this game to player A is clearly the amount he has staked.
 Further, this value is not changed if A enters into an agreement with B that if one of them wins he pays the other a consolation prize of b and with C that if one of them wins he pays the other a consolation prize of b.
 By symmetry these agreements do not change the value of the game.
-In this modified game, if A wins he wins the total stake a + b + c minus the consolation prizes b + c giving him a final winning of a.
-If B wins, A wins b and if C wins, A wins b and if C wins, A wins b and b coccurring with equal chance.
+In this modified game, if A wins he wins the total stake b0 wins, A wins b1 and if C wins, A wins b2 wins, A wins b3 and if C wins, A wins b4 wins b5 and b6 wins b6 wins b7 and with outcomes a7, b8, and b9 occurring with equal chance.
 This proves Proposition II.